vincentmorneau/apex-pwa/doc/part1.md

 To me this is misleading because the market is dominated by the likes of Google, Facebook, Twitter, Microsoft, Apple, etc. Of course people will be pulling more bandwidth from these giants than from my APEX application.

-But as an Oracle developer myself, I look at the chart above and I can't help but think there must be something going on there.
+But as an Oracle developer, I look at the chart above and I can't help but think there must be something going on there.
 I develop web apps using APEX, so what is it I'm missing?

 ## PWA Concepts